 - "Are you still happy with your job?
 When you started working at your job, you liked the fact that you could work on interesting and complex engineering matters, but do these topics still give you the energy and motivation to continue working on it?"

-I received this question from my past self a couple of months ago, and the answer was probably not what I would've expected when I initially wrote this email (the answer was no).
+I received this question from my past self at the end of 2019, and the answer was probably not what I would've expected when I initially wrote this email (the answer was no).
+This challenging question helped me realize that I wasn't happy in my career anymore.

 - "Are you still running marathons?"